 7) So women can find sanitary products that work for them.

 Pretty much since I started my period I have been using tampons.
 Why?
 Because they're the best method?
 Or because they're the main product shoved in our hands?
 Tampons are very handy, they allow you to continue on a day to day basis with very little pain or interruption.
 About a year ago I started to get really bad bacterial infections after every period, so after a lot of research, I started using a menstrual cup.
 I'm not going to slate using tampons, because if they work for you that is brilliant.
 But if they don't work for you, then you need to know that there are other options.
 Tampons and sanitary towels are the 2 main products.
 They're very affordable and easily accessible, in the UK anyway.
 I don't think I've ever seen an advert for a menstrual cup, ever.
 They work for my body and they are SO much better for the environment and so much more cost-effective, as they last between 5 - 10 years.

 8) So that women do not keep devaluing their emotions down to their period.

 THIS.
 Periods should not be embarrassing.
 Yet a lot of women won't even talk to relatives about them.
 Let alone professionals or god forbid, strangers.
 Say you were on your period at work and you really needed a tampon, you haven't got one and you can't get to a shop.
-I assume most women would feel somewhat comfortable asking another women if they can help.
-So lets say theres not another women you can talk to, because lets be honest women are under represented in almost all workplaces.
+I assume most women would feel somewhat comfortable asking another woman if they can help.
+So let's say there's not another woman you can talk to because lets be honest women are underrepresented in almost all workplaces.
 What do you do?
 Do you ask a male if he can run to the shop for you?
 Or maybe just ask your male manager if you can leave work to buy some?
 I assume a lot of women would ask to leave work, but would probably not explain why or maybe even make up a different reason.
 This is all silly, just talk about periods.
 They happen, they're a thing so move on.